-But I must say that not all coughs are the same so it is important that you pay attention and always seek medical advise to determine the cause of the cough as a serious cough can be a sign of bronchitis, asthma, emphysema, lung cancer, Gastroesophageal reflux disease, post nasal drainage, allergies and more.
+But I must say that not all coughs are the same so it is important that you pay attention and always seek medical advice to determine the cause of the cough as a serious cough can be a sign of bronchitis, asthma, emphysema, lung cancer, Gastroesophageal reflux disease, postnasal drainage, allergies and more.

 Fennel is an aromatic herb, especially useful for stimulating the digestive process.
 It has a long history of use in helping to overcome colic, gas and other digestive disturbances.
 These oils appear to stimulate the lungs to eliminate phlegm.
 This is known as an expectorant action.
 Fennel also has diuretic properties.
 Historically, it has been used in cases of persistent coughs and bronchitis.
 It is also reported to have anti-convulsive properties.

 Mullein is one of the major herbs used for lung problems.
 It appears to have the ability to loosen mucus and move it out of the body.
 It also appears to nourish and strengthen the lung tissue making it useful for all respiratory problems and pulmonary diseases.
 Mullein has been used to help reduce swelling in the lymph nodes as well.